RTO FINE FOR USING TINTED GLASS

 Due to the ban on tinted glass in India on vehicle windows and hot summers, it becomes difficult for drivers to drive their vehicles smoothly and conveniently.
 Seeing this challenge, many manufacturers have come up with the latest products to replace the tinted glass or sun film for vehicles.
 Like the ‘Dark Green UV Cut Glass’, which removes UV radiation to a great extent.
 They are also helpful to limit the thermal weight generated within the interiors of the vehicle.
 Additionally, the glass comes with 50% visibility to make it a good choice.So, if you want to use RTO-approved tinted glasses, you can opt for the black film approved by RTO for your car vehicle.

 To conclude, it is a known fact that summers in India make the insides of vehicles very hot and humid, you still have to be careful about using tinted glasses.
-As per RTO rules, you must use RTO-approved glass film only which has 70% visibility in the front and rear glasses of the vehicle and the windows are allowed to have 50% visibility for a clear outlook.
+As per RTO rules for car glass film, you must use RTO-approved tinted window glass film only which has 70% visibility in the front and rear glasses of the vehicle and the windows are allowed to have 50% visibility for a clear outlook.

 FAQs – Frequently Asked Questions